pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

   - The Complexity Tool has effect only on the following :ref:`model types
     <ug-model-types>`: Cylinder, Sphere, Torus, RevSurf (surface of
-    revolution), and Text.
+    revolution), Text, and Twisted model.
 The tool is disabled if the selection contains only models of other types.
   - If you want to change the complexity of a child model of a :ref:`converted model <ug-converted-models>` or :ref:`combined model
     <ug-combined-models>` of any type you can :ref:`select the child or